 Skip to main content

 You can’t force patients to make their therapy appointments, but you can create an environment that makes attendance attractive and skipping difficult.
-If you’re struggling to fill the seats every week, try these 7 strategies to increase group therapy attendance.
+If you’re struggling to fill your physical or virtual seats every week, try these 7 strategies to increase group therapy attendance.

 Primary questions you’ll need to answer include: